What is Cost of Refinancing?

-Cost of Refinancing means the various costs incurred in the process of replacing an existing debt obligation with another debt under a new set of terms.
-This can be an effort to reduce EMI, lower interest rates, take cash out of home for large purchases or change mortgage companies for some or other reason.
+Cost of Refinancing means the various costs incurred in replacing an existing debt obligation with another debt under a new set of terms.
+This can be an effort to reduce EMI, lower interest rates, take cash out of homes for large purchases or change mortgage companies for some other reason.

 #1 – Refinance Through Cash-Out

-A home equity loan is also known as the second mortgage.
+A home equity loan is also known as a second mortgage.
 It is a separate mortgage.
 With home equity loans, the borrower can take up to 80% of the loan-to-value ratio.

 It’s a typical mortgage refinance.
-The main purpose is to take benefits of the revised low-interest rates and new loan term based on new criteria.
+The main purpose is to take benefits of the revised low-interest rates and new loan terms based on new criteria.

-Government-backed home loans are available for streamline to refinance.
+Government-backed home loans are available to streamline refinance.
 The processes of such refinance are usually very quick and easy.

 Scenario 1: Closing costs and various fees are involved.